DBMI/R2D2-Public/Question_ECMO/README.md

+## Extracorporeal Membrane Oxygenation (ECMO)

 ### Question
-Among hospitalized COVID-19 patients, what is the mortality rate for patients who were on ECMO at any point during their hospital stay?
+Among hospitalized COVID-19 patients, what is the mortality rate for <br>
+patients who were on ECMO at any point during their hospital stay? <br>
 What is the breakdown by age, ethnicity, sex and race?